Overview

 A trading halt happens when an exchange stops the trading of a security for a particular amount of time.
 During a trading halt, orders placed for the halted security will be cancelled.

-A recent deposit got rejected by your bank.
+A recent deposit was rejected by your bank.

 If your deposit was rejected by your bank, this means that your bank will pull back funds from the rejected deposit.
 While this is in progress, you are unable to place an order, and any pending orders will automatically be cancelled.